 That’s right, failing to make the basketball team my sophomore year introduced me to Sport Psychology.
 It made me look at myself as a basketball player a little deeper.
 The reality of it all was that I was never really mentally tough as a player to begin with.
 Even though I had a pretty nice jump shot, I consistently struggled with imposter syndrome/ negative self-talk, I performed really well in practice, but not so much in games, and often put limits on myself as a player because I was shorter than most of the players on the teams I’ve ever been on.
 It wasn’t easy discovering exactly how I struggled mentally, but after I did, my mindset shifted and I was committed to growing mentally not only as a basketball player, but as a young man overall.

 I didn’t end up playing basketball at the collegiate level.
 I was a Kauffman scholar, which means I had a full ride academic scholarship to any college institution in Kansas, so instead of trying out for the basketball team my senior year, I focused on preparing to attend Kansas State.
 However, I feel if I would’ve learned the importance of mental awareness and mental toughness at an earlier age, I would have had a real chance at playing basketball at a higher level.
 That’s why I feel it’s my purpose to be a Mental Skills Consultant for young athletes, so they can learn how to manage performance anxiety, practice positive self-talk, and learn how to set goals and commit to them at a young age.

 Even if the athletes I assist don’t go on to play professionally or even on the college level in their desired sport, I’m confident they will be able to apply the mental skills I introduce to them in ALL facets of their life, which will ultimately make them more confident in their endeavors.

 I believe my experience here at Sterling Sport Mindset will prepare me for my purpose and I’m very excited to be a part of this team!

-Sign up for a free mini session with Chris!
+Sign up for an initial consultation with Chris!